olneykimberly/Ecoli_pigs/README.md

 # Ecoli_pigs
-Bulk RNAseq of Sus scrofa (pigs) that received either saline or Escherichia coli  (E. coli).
+Bulk and single nucleus RNAseq of Sus scrofa (pigs) that received either saline or Escherichia coli  (E. coli).

 The goal of this experiment is to identify differentially expressed genes (DEGs) between experimental groups.
 Pigs were injected with saline (control) or Escherichia coli  (E. coli) to model sepsis.
 Brain cotrex samples were collected and sent for bulk RNA and single nucleus RNA sequencing.